 Recipe Testers’ Reviews

-This New Orleans beignets recipe worked as written and was very easy to make.
-I would have liked a little more sugar in the dough.
-The recipe that I usually use — and most beignet recipes, call for two eggs and one half cup granulated sugar, whereas this recipe called for one egg and three tablespoons of granulated sugar.
+This New Orleans-style beignets recipe worked as written and was very easy to make.
+I would’ve liked a little more sugar in the dough.
+The recipe that I usually use—and most beignet recipes, call for two eggs and one-half cup of granulated sugar, whereas this recipe called for one egg and three tablespoons of granulated sugar.
 But I guess sweetness is a matter of taste.

-The first night, I fried them right away like the recipe called for.
-They puffed and were pretty good, but weren’t just a bit crispy like I prefer.
+The first night, I fried them right away as the recipe called for.
+They puffed and were pretty good, but they weren’t as crispy as I prefer.
 I put the rest of the dough in the fridge overnight.
-Crispier tonight, not as doughy.
+Tonight they were crisper and not as doughy.

 We had coffee and beignets, New Orleans style, with powdered sugar everywhere.
 And there’s more dough in the fridge!